Tex Avery sure loved those toothy takes, didn’t he?

 Prior to all this, he was hired by the Walt Disney studio where he first met Patterson.
 According to Disneyshorts.org, animator drafts show him working on ‘Officer Donald’ (1939).
 No doubt the highlight of his career at Disney was ‘Fantasia.’

 Grant Alden Simmons was born November 11, 1912 in Pima, Arizona to Wallace and Willmirth (Hundley) Simmons, one of six children.
 His father was a carpenter who arrived in Los Angeles by 1927.
+He went into banking as a teenager and his 1937 marriage certificate lists his occupation as a bank clerk.
 He died in Los Angeles on October 31, 1970, only 57 years old.

 And now, thanks to Kevin, take a look at some of Simmons’ work.
 If you see a commercial beforehand, sorry, there’s nothing I can do about it.